SnoringCatGames/scaffolder/README.md

 ### Screen layout and navigation

--   You can control transitions through `Gs.nav`.
+-   You can control transitions through `Sc.nav`.
 -   It is easy to include custom screens and exclude default screens.
 -   Here are some of the default screns included:
     -   Main menu